monika76five/online-hybrid-resources/README.md

     3. Coverage: main topics from Chapter 1 to Chapter 7.
     2. [YouTube playlist link](https://www.youtube.com/playlist?list=PL_lWxa4iVNt0fqxLbc-nvmvhCqsvtwQKN).

-4. A few set of lecture recordings on undergraduate-level Bayesian Statistics.
+4. A few set of lecture recordings of a semester-long undergraduate-level Bayesian Statistics course at Vassar College, NY.
 For more information, visit [this repo](https://github.com/monika76five/Undergrad-Bayesian-Statistics).

 ## Other resources